bathtime/bcachefs-rollback/README.md

 # Installation:

 In order to be able to access your snapshots, you must have your snapshots directory at /.snapshots.
-Do NOT mount this snapshot directory in /etc/fstab.
+DO NOT mount this snapshot directory in /etc/fstab.
 The hooks will mount it automatically.

 .